-The personal statement is a terrific opportunity to share with admissions committees an interesting and unique aspect of your life.
+The personal statement serves as a terrific opportunity to share with admissions committees an interesting and unique aspect of your life.
 How much should you tell, and how much is too much?

 What are the Adcoms Looking For?